getify/You-Dont-Know-JS/async & performance/apB.md

 In the subscription to events functionality here, it's the *iterator* part that matters, not the generator.
 So conceptually you could pass in practically any iterable, including `ASQ.iterable()` iterable sequences.

 Interestingly, there are also proposed adapters to make it easy to construct Observables from certain types of streams, such as `fromEvent(..)` for DOM events.
-If you look at a suggested implementation of `fromEvent(..)` in the above linked ES7 proposal, it looks an awful lot like the `ASQ.react(..)` we'll see in the next section.
+If you look at a suggested implementation of `fromEvent(..)` in the earlier linked ES7 proposal, it looks an awful lot like the `ASQ.react(..)` we'll see in the next section.

 Of course, these are all early proposals, so what shakes out may very well look/behave differently than shown here.
 But it's exciting to see the early alignments of concepts across different libraries and language proposals!

 ### Reactive Sequences

-With that crazy brief summary of observables (and F/RP) as our inspiration and motivation, I will now illustrate an adaptation of a small subset of "reactive observables", which I call "reactive sequences".
+With that crazy brief summary of Observables (and F/RP) as our inspiration and motivation, I will now illustrate an adaptation of a small subset of "Reactive Observables," which I call "Reactive Sequences."

-First, let's start with how to create an "observable", using an *asynquence* plugin utility called `react`:
+First, let's start with how to create an Observable, using an *asynquence* plug-in utility called `react(..)`:

 ```js
 var observable = ASQ.react( function setup(next){